DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-14 Narrative Designer Meeting Notes.md

 - Shadows are also too soft, look into getting hard shadows
 - Scarf too flowy
 	- Too many polys for scarf?
 - Make enemies cooler.
-The designs of the enemies themselves
+The designs of the enemies themselves are very basic and generic.
+We've gotta do more to make them seem cool and stand out.
+	- The enemies have to have a draw.
+	- Nothing to really set it apart from a different game with the same concept.
+- How sick can I make this game look in a 3 second clip?